-- This enables homeowners to do cosmetic repairs with maximum $35,000 construction budget
+- This enables homeowners to do cosmetic repairs with a maximum $35,000 construction budget

 - Can do a complete gut and rehab project

-- Room additions allowed and can had more bedrooms and bathrooms
+- Room additions allowed and can have more bedrooms and bathrooms

-- Maximum loan limit on acquisition and construction is per loan limit in area
+- Maximum loan limit on acquisition and construction is per loan limit in the area

 How Does FHA 203k Loan Program Work